18 Charming Places In America That Feel Just Like Europe

 9. Leavenworth, Washington instead of Germany

-It's the perfect place to visit if you were hoping to head to Europe.
+It's the perfect place to visit if you are hoping to head to Europe.
 You'll get the same feel as a trip to Bavaria, but instead of the Bavarian Alps, you'll have the opportunity to hike the Cascades.

 Instead of frosting in a German beer hall, you can do it in one of the many beer halls in Leavenworth.
 If you keep your eyes closed before you fully wake, you'll be serenaded by the daily morning alp horn greeting.
-It'll feel just like a trip to Germany without leaving the U.S.
+It'll feel just like a trip to Germany without leaving the U.S. With a population of only 2010 people, the city of Leavenworth was built in the traditional Bavarian style, inspired by the German countryside vibe.

 “It wasn’t always like this.
-It used to be yet another American town until the town leaders decided to attract more crowds and redesign some of the places downtown in the 1960s,” reveals Torben Lonne, profressional travel blogger and founder of DiveIn.
+It used to be yet another American town until the town leaders decided to attract more crowds and redesign some of the places downtown in the 1960s,” reveals Torben Lonne, professional travel blogger and founder of DiveIn.

 "Today, Leavenworth has a unique charm that makes you feel as if you are in Germany, especially during Oktoberfest, one of the biggest celebrations in Europe.
 The town is full of authentic German restaurants that serve different types of beer and old-fashioned German würste.”